cotes2020/jekyll-theme-chirpy/_posts/00Basic/Auth/2020-09-23-Authentication.md

       - claims to defines and use for our own data
       - e.g. userid, email...
     - <font color=blue> Private claims </font>
-      - names withour meaning except the consumer and producer of tokens
+      - names without meaning except the consumer and producer of tokens
     ```
     {
       "userid":"123",